-Terra Conscious has a revenue model where we charge for our awareness building, training, and experiential programs.
+Terra Conscious has a revenue model where we charge for our awareness-building, training, and experiential programs.
 We also provide consultancy services for conservation project development and execution.
 We take people out on nature-based experiences to educate them via experiential learning.

 I feel that the practice of first making your money, and then doing philanthropy, is a very outdated way of looking at how we can all contribute towards creating a more just world.
 It should instead be the principle on which our business is based.
-If you can’t be ethical and fair, then there’s no point in doing wrong things, and then at the end say “Oh I’ve made the money, and now I’ll do good – that doesn’t work!
+If you can’t be ethical and fair, then there’s no point in doing wrong things, and then at the end saying “Oh I’ve made the money, and now I’ll do good – that doesn’t work!

 I realized that if you get into it thinking, ‘What am I going to get out of this?’ then that is not going to help you build an ethical social enterprise.
-Being a socially responsible business to me means that you have to ensure more than just you, benefits from your efforts in a way that is fair, ethical, and collaborative.
+Being a socially responsible business to me means that you have to ensure more than just you, benefit from your efforts in a way that is fair, ethical, and collaborative.

 Impact on Boatmen’s Lives

 I asked my boat partners for their feedback on how they have found our model and if it has helped to improve their practices so that we can improve our processes and keep getting better.
 I thought initially that their main takeaway would be that they’re earning more money as we are paying them better, as our trips are priced according to the value both they and we provide to the customer.
 Instead, they spoke of the dignity and respect they have received from our Terra Conscious customers and felt that the customers value their knowledge and respect them.